On a minimax principle in spectral gaps: Applications and examples

-As another consequence of Theorem~\ref{thm:offdiagOp}, we obtain the following lower bound for the minimax values in the setting of off-diagonal operator perturbations. \begin{corollary} In the situation of Theorem~\ref{thm:offdiagOp}, we have
+As a consequence of Theorem~\ref{thm:offdiagOp}, we obtain the following lower bound for the minimax values in the setting of off-diagonal operator perturbations. \begin{corollary} In the situation of Theorem~\ref{thm:offdiagOp}, we have

 for all $k \le \dim\Ran P_+ = \dim \Ran Q_+$. \end{corollary}

 \begin{proof} Let $\fM_+ \subset \cD_+$ with $\dim\fM_+ = k$.
 Since $\scprod{ x , Vx } = 0$ for all $x \in \cD_+$ by hypothesis, we have